 Note: Changes are in the works.
 We are trying out a new location this year.
 Our May meeting will be at Meadowridge Library, Meadowood Shopping Center, 5726 Raymond Rd, Madison, WI 53711 (Mapquest map).
 Enter the library and walk through it to the meeting room.

-We enjoy a variety of activities, including updates on research news and celiac disease in the media, speakers from the medical community, opportunities to try new gluten-free products, recipe sharing, and potluck celebrations.
+Members typically meet on the second Saturday of each month, from 10 am to Noon (except in January, July and August).
+We enjoy a variety of activities, including updates on research news and celiac disease in the media, speakers, opportunities to try new gluten-free products, recipe sharing, and potluck celebrations.

 The following events are listed as a service to members.
 They are neither sponsored by nor endorsed by MAGIC.

 The University of Chicago Celiac Disease Center sponsors this annual fundraising event.
 Join in for an evening full of delicious Gluten-Free cuisine from several participating restaurants.
 Location: Chicago Cultural Center.
 Tickets go on sale April 1.

 Locally owned Metcalfe's grocery will feature several vendors with samples of gluten free items at both their Hilldale and West Towne locations from 11:00 am to 3:00 pm on both Saturday and Sunday.
 Usually the vendors are different each day!